 Data exchange standards are ways of representing metadata and data in a standardized way in order to make it easier to exchange data between different parties.
 They define how you describe an object.

-Data exchange standards described in this article include those in the diagram below.
+Data exchange standards described in this article include:

 The CDISC Operational Data Model (ODM) is an XML-based model for standardizing the transfer of metadata for clinical trials and the associated data.
 It can be used for defining the data collected in a trial, such as CRFs and patient diaries, to provide an upfront specification for the trial.
 This can then be used to help automate the build of the data collection systems.
 It can also be used for transferring the data itself once collected.